Brazil: a giant in crisis rocked by corruption | AFP - This kiji is

-Rio de Janeiro (AFP) - Brazil, which holds a presidential runoff election Sunday, is a giant in size and economy, but has been struck by a string of corruption scandals that have rocked its political core.
+Rio de Janeiro (AFP) - Brazil, which is holding a presidential runoff election Sunday, is a giant in size and economy, but has been struck by a string of corruption scandals that have rocked its political core.

 Here are some key facts about the country: